 We believe in the concept of "teaching the teachers."

 Often in developing nations, children who have severe communication delays, are nonverbal, or who have a diagnosis such as autism may not ever have the chance to receive the help they need.
-In Bosnia, it is typical that children will not receive speech therapy "until they learn to talk."
+A recent UNICEF survey in Bosnia and Herzegovina showed that one third of the respondents found it unacceptable that a child with intellectual disabilities would attend the same class with their child, and that almost half of them would not accept a child with intellectual disabilities as their child’s best friend.

 SPG: CSI is responsible for bringing EVERY item needed for training, including all diagnostic materials and therapy items.
 There are no paid employees, only specialized volunteers giving their talents and time.